abhinavdronamraju/loadflow_scilab/README.md

 # Loadflow analysis in scilab using Newton Raphson and Gauss Seidel algorithms
 The files are capable of performing load-flow analysis in Newton Raphson methond and Gauss Siedel Method in Scilab.
-It can also print the results into a text file named `Report.txt` in the same folder.
+It can also print the results into a text file named `xx_report.txt` in the folder `xx_report` according to keyword, where `xx` being the keyword.

 It can work only on scilab 6.0.0.